freebasic/fbc/FreeBASIC/readme.txt

     - Pointers to any of the data types listed above, including UDT's and arrays.

-    - Uses the same syntax as C/C++.
-For example,
+    - Uses the same syntax as C. For example,

       TYPE Node
          PreviousNode AS Node POINTER